 occupancy map QP = 42.

-Block to patch information coding
+Block to patch information derivation

 The block to patch information is derived from the 2D bounding boxes of the patches.
 More precisely, when adding a new patch P, the packing algorithm checks that the bounding box of P does not intersect with any block that contains samples from a previously placed patch.